Skip to content

 This research study is to see if newborns in the UK can be screened for SMA and therefore start treatment before symptoms develop.
 The study findings will help with the National Screening Committee’s decision on whether to include SMA as part of the standard UK Newborn Screening.

-If you are 18 weeks pregnant or your baby is less that 28 days old, you may apply to join this study.
-Your care must be via one of the following centres:
+Anyone who was 18 weeks pregnant or whose baby was less that 28 days old, could apply to join this study.
+Their care had to be be via one of the following centres:

 • Oxford Trust: John Radcliffe and Horton General Hospital